-The Risk and Crisis Management Committee and the Management Board have defined 14 main risks of special importance as risks that could negatively impact our sustainable and profitable development, and the contributions we make to the sustainability of society through our business activities.
-The managing divisions have established response policies for these risks and are managing their progress.
-Among the main risks, we designate those that would have a particularly large impact on our management and for which we need to strengthen our responses as "corporate risks."
-Once a year, the Management Board selects risk themes and risk owners (Executive Officers) based on internal risk survey analysis, analysis of the external environment, and informational interviews with management.
-The risk owners establish response teams to continue examining the risks, and the Risk and Crisis Management Committee meets four times a year to manage their progress.
+The Risk and Crisis Management Committee and the Management Board have selected 15 main risks of special importance as risks that could negatively impact our sustainable and profitable development, and the contributions we make to the sustainability of society through our business activities.
+We use the term “corporate risks” to refer to those among our main risks that have a particularly strong impact on management and that require stronger response.
+Once a year, the Management Board selects risk topics and risk owners (Executive Officers) based on an analysis of internal risk surveys and the external environment, as well as interviews with executives.
+Each risk owner assembles a response team and holds deliberations, and the Risk and Crisis Management Committee meets four times a year to manage their progress.